Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2B/notes.md

 ## What I Learned

-- How to create a group using `groupadd`.
+- How to create groups using `groupadd`.
+- How to rename groups using `groupmod`.
+- How to add users to groups using `usermod -aG`.
-- How to verify a group using `getent group`.
+- How to view group members using `getent group`.
+- How to add multiple users to one group.
-- How to rename a group using `groupmod -n`.
+- How to remove a user from a group using `gpasswd -d`.
+- How to change a group's GID.
-- How to add a user to a supplementary group using `usermod -aG`.
+- How to check all groups assigned to a user.
-- How to delete a group using `groupdel`.
+- How to delete groups using `groupdel`.
-- How to check the exit status of the previous command using `echo $?`.
+- How to verify command results using `echo $?`.